Pyomo/pyomo/doc/OnlineDocs/explanation/solvers/pyrosdir/tutorial/tutorial.rst

     ...         )
     ...         feas_in_set = np.logical_and(is_feas, is_in_set)
     ...
-    ...         # add plot title showing statistics of the results ...         ax.set_title(
+    ...         # add plot title summarizing statistics of the results ...         ax.set_title(
     ...             f"Solution for {size}% box set\n"
     ...
 "Avg ± SD objective "